SharmaKanishkaa/Prophet-Forecasting-Application/README.md

-# Prophet-Forecasting-Application

-## Web app developed with Streamlit & Prophet
+# Forecasting Web app developed with Streamlit & Prophet

 This application is a front end for forecasting using Prophet library.